softdevschatzl/bostonrentals/README.md

 Advanced Filters: 🔍 Tailor your search with filters like price, size, and amenities.

-User Reviews: 🌟 Dive into genuine reviews and get to know about prospective neighborhoods and properties.

 Favorites & Wishlists: ❤️ Keep track of the apartments you love.

 💡 Quickstart